-This policy covers the members, directors, governors and employees of Chancery Multi Academy Trust.
+This policy covers the members, directors, governors and employees of Chancery Multi Academy Trust and builds on the broad principles set out in Unison's Violence at Work Charter.

 Violence, threatening or intimidating behaviour or abuse against Trust staff or any members of our Trust community will not be tolerated.
 All members of our Trust community have a right to expect to be in a safe place in which to work and learn.
 Where such behaviour does occur, specific legal action may follow.
 Our schools are orderly and safe places where relationships between staff and visitors, especially parents, demonstrate mutual respect and recognition of shared responsibility for our pupils' welfare and educational progress.